 Light capture.
 Light capture is treated on the basis of the leaf area index (LAI) of all components and their relative heights, in each zone.
-Potential growth rates for conditions where water and nutrient supply are non-limiting are used as inputs (potentially derived from other models), and actual growth is determined by the minimum of shade, water and nutrient stress.
+Potential growth rates for conditions where water and nutrient supply are non-limiting are used as inputs.
+This can be potentially derived from other models.
+Actual growth is determined by the minimum of shade, water and nutrient stress.